lingow/twchrome/README.md

 * Lists tasks.
 * Mark completed with a click
 * Create new tasks similarly to how it's done in the commandline.
+* Display number of urgent items in different preset urgency buckets.

 ## Instructions